Anniekarim29/Anniekarim29/README.md

 ## About Me

-I’m Annie, a Flutter developer who enjoys building things that actually work in the real world.
-I like taking an idea and turning it into a usable mobile app by handling UI, state management, API integration, and deployment.
+I’m Annie, a Flutter developer focused on building real, production-ready mobile applications.
+I work across the full app lifecycle — UI, state management, API integration, and deployment for Android and iOS.

-My goal is simple: if an app runs smoothly on both Android and iOS, is structured cleanly, and can be shipped without surprises, that’s a win.
-Still learning, still improving, and focused on building better mobile experiences with Flutter.
+I care about clean structure, smooth performance, and apps that can be shipped with confidence.

 ## What I Build

-- Cross-platform mobile apps using Flutter
-- Backend-connected apps with Firebase and REST APIs
-- Clean architecture and maintainable codebases
-- UI implementation from design to production
-- Scalable features ready for real users
+Cross-platform mobile apps using Flutter Backend-driven applications using Firebase, REST APIs, and Node.js Clean, maintainable architectures built for scale Production-ready UI implemented from design to final app Features built for real users, not just demos

 ## Tech Stack